rust-lang/reference/src/expressions.md

 automatically dereferenced as many times as necessary to make the field access possible.
 In cases of ambiguity, we prefer fewer autoderefs to more.

-Finally the fields of a struct, a reference to a struct, or a `Box` containing a struct are treated as spearate entities when borrowing.
-If the struct does not implement [`Drop`](#the-drop-trait) this also applies to moving where possible.
+Finally the fields of a struct, a reference to a struct are treated as separate entities when borrowing.
+If the struct does not implement [`Drop`](#the-drop-trait) this also applies to moving out of each of its fields where possible.
 This also does not apply if automatic dereferencing is done though other types.

 ```rust
 # struct A { f1: String, f2: String, f3: String }